 Restaurateurs Rebrand To Compete with Corporate Chains

-NEW YORK / PHILADELPHIA - As a former restaurateur turned Restaurant Rebranding Specialist & Interior Designer who’s exploits in the hospitality industry have been well publicized in such notable publications as Gourmet Magazine, Bon Apetit, The NY Times and Town & Country, I am often face to face with struggling restaurateurs eager to ask me questions about today’s restaurant rebranding trend.
+NEW YORK / PHILADELPHIA - As a former restaurateur turned Restaurant Rebranding Specialist & Interior Designer who’s exploits in the hospitality industry have been well publicized in such notable publications as The NY Times, USA Today, Gourmet Magazine, Bon Apetit, The NY Times and Town & Country, I am often face to face with struggling restaurateurs eager to ask me questions about today’s restaurant rebranding trend.

 In recent decades big hospitality corporations have taken a whale size bite out of independently owned restaurant hides.
 The pendulum is staring to swing back however as bold and creative entrepreneurial rebrands are enticing a younger hip audience into their establishments, who grew up eating in chain restaurants and now aspire to a more original and engaging experience.